Employment Opportunities

 Compensation:

 This is a full-time seasonal position with a wage of $16.50/hour.
 A standard work week is Monday to Friday, 8:30-4:30 (37.5 hours per week), with occasional evenings and weekends as events arise.
 Positions starting in early June.
+For more information or to submit a cover letter and resume highlighting qualifications belleislewatershed@gmail.com.

 Other ways to contribute